ethereum/execution-specs/docs/writing_tests/writing_a_new_test.md

 transition tool.

 Within the `post` dictionary object, an account address can be:

 - `None`: The account will not be checked for absence or existence in the result returned by the transition tool.
-- `Account` object: The test expects that this account exist and also has properties equal to the properties specified by the `Account` object.
+- `Account` object: The test expects that this account exists and also has properties equal to the properties specified by the `Account` object.
 - `Account.NONEXISTENT`: The test expects that this account does not exist in the result returned by the transition tool, and if the account exists,